FTDS-assignment-bay/p2-final-project-ftds-012-hck-group-002/README.md

 ### Action
 - Data Engineering by Data Engineer:
   - In the data preparation process, it was found that the data provided by the bank was still in a raw format, such as lowercase category values, missing values imputed as 'unknown', and column names not yet representative of the essence of each column's information.
 The data engineer is tasked with preparing a data processing and preparation workflow automatically by setting up an Airflow framework using Docker connected to a local RDBMS to fetch and store data.
+  - Developing an automated data fetching and preprocessing system, which will then be further processed by the Data Analyst and made ready as a data source for modeling and prediction by the Data Scientist.
 - Data Analysis by Data Analyst:
   - The cleaned data revealed imbalanced customer classifications, which can be addressed by focusing on data trends based on each variable/column.
 Visualization outputs are presented using the Tableau platform, and observation and data analysis reports are documented in a notebook file.
   - Analyzing specific data to depict the characteristics of customers who responded to telemarketing.